 My love of basketball began on a Saturday morning in an ancient gymnasium.
 The gym floor, filled with mystique and dead spots, was our cathedral, its lacquered wood glistening in the morning sun.
 Our coach taught us the basics of the game: dribbling, establishing a pivot foot, and how to shoot a proper lay-up.
 This was my first foray into organized basketball, and I resembled a giraffe in Walmart sneakers, my gangly frame fought the air, desperately trying to mimic the other players.
-It would take years to develop basketball skills, but my love for basketball was instantaneous.
+It would take years to develop the requisite skills, but my love for the game was instantaneous.

-I watched the game as often as possible; my mania limited only by the paltry reception of our rural T.V. antenna.
+I watched basketball as often as possible; my mania limited only by the paltry reception of our rural T.V. antenna.
 We reliably received three network channels, occasionally picking up a fourth whenever cloud cover allowed faraway atmospheric signals to reach our house.
 It was during this time that I developed a love for the Missouri Tigers.
 Dim, analog images of Doug Smith and Anthony Peeler still race through my mind.
 I vividly remember driving home from work (white-knuckled) on a cold February night; leaning towards my staticky Roadmaster radio as the Tigers held on to beat Iowa State and continue their perfect 1994 season.
-One year later I would be hazed into Mizzou fandom as Tyus Edney drove the length of the floor to toss in a buzzer beater.
+One year later I would be hazed into Mizzou fandom as Tyus Edney drove the length of the floor to toss in a buzzer-beater.
 It was a visceral, gut-wrenching loss that left me catatonic on a cold, terracotta restaurant floor, the air filled with the smell of despair and mozzarella sticks.